-Obviously, people with high TG/HDL-C ratio tend to have higher than normal TG.
-Just like all other lipids, TG have to be transported in blood by lipoproteins, most are carried by chylomicrons and VLDL.
+Apparently, people with high TG/HDL-C ratio tend to have higher than average TG.
+Just like all other lipids, TGs have to be transported in the blood by lipoproteins; most are carried by chylomicrons and VLDL.

 What happens under these circumstances is an interchange of lipids between lipoproteins.
-TG are moved from VLDL into LDL and HDL in exchange for cholesteryl ester.
+TGs are moved from VLDL into LDL and HDL in exchange for cholesteryl ester.
 The result is that LDL and HDL particles become cholesterol poor and rich in TG.
-Then, when TG are removed from these particles, which generally happens, the particles shrink and become smaller as they’re only transporting small amounts of cholesterol.
+Then, when TGs are removed from these particles, which usually is the case, the particles shrink and become smaller as they’re only transporting small amounts of cholesterol.
 This explains the relationship between high TG/HDL-C ratio and the number of small LDL particles.

 However, the number of LDL particles present in the blood may be more important than particle size.
 Furthermore, particle number appears more important than how much cholesterol is carried within these particles.
 Blood levels of LDL-P and apolipoprotein B are strongly correlated with the risk of coronary heart disease.
 Both these measurements reflect the actual number of LDL-particles.

 But, can the TG/HDL-C ratio reflect particle number?
-In fact it can, to a certain degree.
+As a matter of fact, it can, to some extent.
 Take a look at the LDL-C, the amount of cholesterol carried in LDL-particles.
 A high TG/HDL-C ratio indicates that these particles are small.
 A small particle carries less cholesterol than a large particle.
-Therefore a larger number of particles is needed to carry a certain amount of cholesterol if the particles are small than if they’re large.
-So, a high TG/HDL-C ratio likely presents high number of LDL-particles, unless LDL-C is very low.
+Therefore, a greater number of particles is needed to carry a certain amount of cholesterol if the particles are small than if they’re large.
+So, a high TG/HDL-C ratio likely reflects a large number of LDL-particles, unless LDL-C is very low.

 Triglyceride/HDL Cholesterol Ratio and Insulin Resistance

 Insulin resistance is a condition in which cells fail to respond to the normal actions of insulin.
 Most people with this condition have high levels of insulin in their blood.
-Insulin resistance appears to play an important role in coronary heart disease, and can predict mortality.
-This condition is common among individuals with abdominal obesity and the metabolic syndrome.
+Insulin resistance appears to play a significant role in coronary heart disease and can predict mortality.
+The condition is common among individuals with abdominal obesity and the metabolic syndrome.

-A study in which most of the participants were caucasian and overweight identified a TG/HDL ratio of 3 or greater as a reliable predictor of insulin resistance.
+A study in which most of the participants were Caucasian and overweight identified TG/HDL-C ratio of 3 or greater as a reliable predictor of insulin resistance.

-Although confirmatory studies are needed, data suggest that an elevated TG/HDL-C ratio may be clinically useful for the prediction of insulin resistance.
+Although confirmatory studies are needed, data suggests that an elevated TG/HDL-C ratio may be clinically useful for the prediction of insulin resistance.

 How to Improve Your Triglyceride/HDL Cholesterol Ratio